freme-project/freme-project.github.io/_pages/knowledge-base/eInternationalization.md

 The round-tripping functionality lets users to enrich files having specific formats with entities and terms retrieved by FREME e-services.
 At the moment the round-tripping is only available for HTML documents.
 Users must specify `text/html` as both input and output formats.
 Note that requested input and output formats must be the same when performing round-tripping.

-This section explains how the e-Internationalization service implements this functionality.
+This section explains how the e-Internationalisation service implements this functionality.

 In HTML to NIF conversion two temporary NIF files are created.
 The first is a NIF file containing just the plain text of the HTML.
 The second file contains a context that also includes markups.
 Let’s call the latter “skeleton”.
 The skeleton file is locally saved while the first NIF file (without markups) is submitted to enriching FREME e-services.
-Then the enriched NIF file and the skeleton file are submitted to the e-Internationalization service which returns the original HTML document with the addition of enrichment annotations.
+Then the enriched NIF file and the skeleton file are submitted to the e-Internationalisation service which returns the original HTML document with the addition of enrichment annotations.

 ### Roundtripping example